grodri/markstat/docs/tutorial.md

 The Input Script
 ----------------

-In the source script I used the simple \"one tab or four spaces\" rule to indent code that should be run through Stata.
+In the source script I used the simple "one tab or four spaces" rule to indent code that should be run through Stata.
 To list code that is not to be run through Stata, for example to explain the syntax of a `while` loop, I used code fences as follows: